Skip to content

 PIPs are opportunities for growth and improvement.
 Managers holding these difficult conversations must stay focused on performance goals.
 Personal attacks in this scenario, as ever, are out of line.
 Proactive managers can keep a record of performance evaluations with a 360-degree review template, a performance appraisal, or a self-assessment template and use these examples to see how others organise these discussions.

-How to Write a Performance Improvement Plan
+How to Structure a Performance Improvement Plan Document

 One of the most important aspects of a PIP is the performance evaluation form.
 This is the written document employers will make with employees to record objectives and a timeline for improvement.
 Here are some key considerations for employers developing an employee evaluation form.